DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

 * Extend layer lists (extend# = ext_sensiblename) in my layout file
     - Keep all extend layers in ..\..\PKL_DreymaR\extend.ini ?
     - Also keep Extend help images centrally!?
 One folder for each scanmap "model".
-* Keyboard "models", that is, modular key-to-key remappings
-    - They could be selected in my layout file, and kept in PKL_Dreymar\scanmaps.ini
-    - Example: 'scanmap_layout = pc105 angle-iso wide-sl curl-dh' produces CurlAngleWide
-    - A scanmap may be TMK-style, mapping one intuitive map layout (including blanks) to another
-    - Separate scanmap for layout and extends!?
-E.g., layout has CurlAngleWide, extends AngleWide.
-    - And/or virtualmap in addition, for remapping Curl etc without affecting Extend?
-    - The main use for vkmaps could be ISO-ANSI conversion!
-A worthy cause!
-    - Could in theory use a scanmap/vkmap to rearrange one layout to another (Colemak-QWERTY-whatever)!?
-    - So, just by changing maps I could convert my Colemak[eD] to Angle, CurlAngleWide, QWERTY...
 * Ligature tables for longer strings etc, using, e.g., &### layout entries and a table (link) in DreymaR_layout
 * Literal AHK output?
 The {Raw} send mode is on by default.
     - PKL already supports multi-codepoint output by default!
 But not modified stuff.